Probabilistic Symmetry for Multi-Agent Dynamics: Experiments

 \section{Experiments}

-We show that our model achieves state of the art prediction accuracy and predicts a more calibrated confidence region compared to baseline models in two trajectory prediction scenarios - autonomous vehicle and pedestrian.
+We show that our model produces accurate and more calibrated probabilistic forecast compared to baseline models on one synthetic and two real world trajectory prediction datasets: interacting particles, autonomous vehicle, and pedestrian movement.